-TfL announced on 29th June 2017 that six further stations on the network will get step-free access and that the first of these will be Buckhurst Hill, with work starting before the end of 2017, and completed on all six by 2020.
+TfL announced on 29th June 2017 that six further stations on the network would get step-free access and that the first of these would be Buckhurst Hill, with work starting before the end of 2017, and completed on all six by 2020.

 This follows a long period of lobbying by, among others, Chairman Jenn Page, Cllr Steven Neville, former committee members Tony Oliva and Cllr Gavin Chambers, and local MP Eleanor Laing.

 An article, together with a photograph of Cllr Neville with current Chairman Jenn Page, was published in the Guardian on 6th July 2017

 Opening these entrances will substantially improve the accessibility to the Underground for those needing step-free access, making life easier for older and disabled people, as well as parents and carers with children and buggies.
 It will give a greater choice of travel options for everyone and it will particularly benefit residents in south Buckhurst Hill, for example in the Lower Queen's Road and Princes Road areas, and commuters who use the Queen's Road car park.